Ram Naresh Yadav ministry

-In 1977 election to Uttar Pradesh Legislative Assembly Janata Party won 352 out of total 425 seats.
+In the 1977 Uttar Pradesh Legislative Assembly election, the Janata Party won 352 out of total 425 seats in the Indian state assembly.
 The leader of the Uttar Pradesh Janata legislative party was chosen through election.
 Ram Naresh Yadav secured 277 votes and became the leader.
-He was sworn in as Chief Minister of Uttar Pradesh on 23 June 1977.
+He was sworn in as Chief Minister of Uttar Pradesh on 23 June 1977 and served until 1979.
 Here are the names of ministers in his ministry: